Highlights of the Automotive Trends Report

 - Manufacturers have made significant improvements in fuel economy and CO2 emissions over the last 5 years

-- Sport utility vehicles continue to gain market share, with truck SUVs achieving record low CO2 emissions and record high fuel economy
+- Sport utility vehicles continue to gain market share, with all vehicle types achieving record low CO2 emissions and record high fuel economy

 - Average new vehicle fuel economy and horsepower continue to increase, while weight remains constant